FNCS/FNCS-Tutorial/demo-gld-ns3/README.md

 We will use the current directory of the tutorial as the working directory for our co-simulation.
 Each simulator software package will generate output files, as usual, to the current working directory.
-In addition, we have may have added own diagnostic output to standard output (the terminal).
+In addition, we may have added own diagnostic output to standard output (the terminal).
 The simulators are designed to locate files from the working directory, for example, as inputs.